jano-wol/qconv/README.md

 # Compiler
 The default compiler of qconv is clang. gcc is also perfectly fine to compile qconv, the only advantage of clang is that experience shows that the google benchmark results are more consistent with the clang compiled binaries than with the gcc compiled binaries.
+Compilers can be switched by changing in ./source/scripts/build/init.sh
+CMAKE_CXX_COMPILER=clang++
+to
+CMAKE_CXX_COMPILER=g++